IMIT-BlackTech/ClinicalPET_Segmentation_DLBCL/README.md

 ```

 ## Acknowledgements
-We would like to acknowledge the contributions of nnU-Net.
+We would like to acknowledge the contributions of nnU-Net and TCIA_processing.